jonkyops/jonkyops.com/_posts/2019-03-22-using-terraform-and-lambda-edge-for-redirection.md

 Let's put this fix in, onto the Terraform configs!

-### Getting it Done with Terraform
+## Getting it Done with Terraform

-We'll start by creating a file for the Lambda@Edge function they use in their article for handling the rewrites:
+We'll start by creating a file for the Lambda@Edge function they use in their article for handling the rewrites.

 index.js:

-{% gist 53e61471b9ae6b38f5df7e3d1b87af47 %}
+{% gist 53e61471b9ae6b38f5df7e3d1b87af47 index.js %}

 Now the lambda itself.

 lambda.tf:
-{% gist c16383d1a971a48862143cf88de24e98 %}
+{% gist 53e61471b9ae6b38f5df7e3d1b87af47 lambda.tf %}

-And this is a very truncated version of the cloudfront resource, including the important parts for setting the OAI and Lambda@Edge function:
+And this is a very truncated version of the cloudfront resource, including the important parts for setting the OAI and Lambda@Edge function.

 cloudfront.tf:
-{% gist 96f4af7392e40d461c749bed1e02a39f cloudfront.tf %}
+{% gist 53e61471b9ae6b38f5df7e3d1b87af47 cloudfront.tf %}

 After a quick-ish `terraform apply` (CloudFront might take a few minutes), our Lambda@Edge function is ready to go.